mariolinguito/Retrieval-Prefix-Tree/README.md

 # Retrieval
-Implementation of a retrieval tree, that is a prefix tree.
+Implementation of a retrieval tree, that is a prefix tree, with hash table and multiplication method as hash function.